 “Good things as well as bad, you know, are caught by a kind of infection.
 If you want to get warm you must stand near the fire: if you want to be wet you must get into the water.
 If you want joy, power, peace, eternal life, you must get close to, or even into, the thing that has them.
 They are not a sort of prize which God could, if He chose, just hand out to anyone.
 They are a great fountain of energy and beauty spurting up at the very centre of reality.
 If you are close to it, the spray will wet you: if you are not, you will remain dry.” —C.S.
 Lewis

 Want some free music from U2?
 They released a new album free on iTunes.

 More reasons to be skeptical of so-called “global warming” alarmists.

 I was reading an article posted on WebMD about how much damage we can do to our hearts by spending more time in front of the TV or computer than we do exercising.
 You’re probably thinking, “Well, duh!, isn’t that obvious?!”
 It should be, and yet we still have a tendency to just sit there.
 (By the way, you can read the article here.)

-One quote especially stood out to me —
+One quote from this article especially stood out to me:

 “It’s not even about the exercise.
 It’s about not sitting,” says Suzanne Steinbaum, DO, a preventive cardiologist at Lenox Hill Hospital in New York City.
 “I think that sort of points us in a little different direction.
 In order for you not to cause harm to yourself, you really need to focus on getting up and moving.”